-The Audit Committee of the Board of Directors has selected KPMG LLP ("KPMG") to be the Company's independent registered public accounting firm for the fiscal 2023 and recommends that the shareholders vote for ratification for this appointment.
-KPMG has been engaged as our independent registered public accounting firm since 2010.
-As a matter of good corporate governance, the Audit Committee has requested the Board of Directors to submit the selection of KPMG as the Company's independent registered public accounting firm for fiscal 2023 to shareholders for ratification.
-In the event of a negative vote on such ratification, the Audit Committee will reconsider its selection.
+The Audit Committee of the Board of Directors has selected KPMG LLP ("KPMG") to be the Company's independent registered public accounting firm to conduct the audit of our consolidated financial statements and the effectiveness of our internal controls over financial reporting for the fiscal year 2024 and recommends that the shareholders vote for ratification for this appointment.
+KPMG has been engaged as our independent registered public accounting firm since 2010 and the Audit Committee and the Board believe that the continued retention of KPMG as the Company's independent registered public accounting firm for the 2024 fiscal year is in the best interests of the Company and its shareholders.
+As a matter of good corporate governance, the Audit Committee has requested the Board of Directors to submit the selection of KPMG as the Company's independent registered public accounting firm for fiscal 2024 to shareholders for ratification.
+In the event of a negative vote on such ratification, the Audit Committee will reconsider its selection but may still decide to retain KPMG.
+Even if the selection of KPMG is ratified by the shareholders, the Audit Committee has the discretion to select another auditor at any time if it determines that a change would be in the best interests of the Company or its shareholders.
 We expect representatives of KPMG to be present at the Annual Meeting.
 They will have the opportunity to make a statement at the Annual Meeting if they desire to do so and will be available to respond to appropriate questions.